Skip to content

 3. SOK Battery

-The battery was out of stock but is back in stock, and with the new inventory, SOK has included some nice upgrades, like a heated battery and a Bluetooth BMS for monitoring.
+The battery was out of stock but is back in stock.
+With the new inventory, SOK has included some nice upgrades, like a heated battery and a Bluetooth BMS for monitoring.
 They also now have a “marine grade” 12.8V 100AH battery, placing them in direct competition with Battleborn.

-The 12.8V 100AH battery comes in a metal case that is easy to access via a tightly screwed-on lid.
+The 12.8V 100AH battery comes in a metal case easily accessible via a tightly screwed-on lid.
 This is another feature that sets SOK apart from competitors.
 LifePO4 batteries are traditionally difficult to access, and even SOK’s marine-grade battery can be accessed via the screwed-on cover with a rubber seal.
 The terminal bolts are the standard M8 terminals with 5/18 bolts covered by rubber hoods for safety.

 Internally, the battery is well-made with a proprietary BMS like the BattleBorn battery.
 It also has Bluetooth capabilities and two large heating pads between its sensors.

-Finally, SOK has a 7-year warranty, but shop around because you may find distributors with additional three-year warranties that extend the SOK warranty to 10 years.
-At the time of this article, this was not available, but it has been in the past.
+Finally, SOK has a 7-year warranty but shop around because you may find distributors with additional three-year warranties that extend the SOK warranty to 10 years.
+This was not available at the time of this article, but it has been in the past.

 Advantages